December 2, 2019

 • etc.

-Specifically, this means: To enable learning as a process, you should support participants in the long term as a trainer or coach.
-A seminar is better than a lecture, and a multi-week training is better than a seminar.
+Specifically, this means: To enable learning as a process, you should accompany the participants in the long term as a trainer or coach.
+A seminar is better than a lecture and a multi-week training is better than a seminar.

-For multi-week training, the Blended Learning method is the most sustainable: In a few in-person events (seminars), the participant learns new content.
+For multi-week training, the Blended Learning method is the most sustainable: In a few in-person events (seminars), the participant learns new things.

-Then, they practice the content over an extended period while parallel to their work routine (E-Learning).
+Afterwards, they practice the content over a longer period and alongside their work routine (E-Learning).

-Optimally promote the learning process with the Blended Learning method
+Optimally Promoting the Learning Process with the Blended Learning Method

 In-person learning + E-Learning = Blended Learning